-Uterine fibroid embolization is a minimally invasive procedure that is a new alternative to surgery — but is it right for you?
+Uterine fibroid embolization is a minimally invasive procedure that is an alternative to surgery — but is it right for you?

 Uterine fibroids are extremely common, benign tumors in the uterus.
 For many women, they cause no symptoms at all and don’t need to be treated.
-But if you’re among 25 percent of women for whom fibroids show symptoms, they can affect your health and quality of life.
+But, if you’re among the 25% of women for whom fibroids cause symptoms, they can affect your health and quality of life.

-For many years, the only treatment for their debilitating symptoms was a myomectomy (an open surgery to remove the fibroids) or hysterectomy (the removal of the uterus).
-But recently, yet another option for women going through the pain of fibroids has been discovered: uterine fibroid embolization (UFE).
+For many years, the only treatment for these debilitating symptoms was a myomectomy (an open surgery to remove the fibroids) or hysterectomy (the removal of the uterus).
+But, recently yet another option for women going through the pain of fibroids has been discovered: uterine fibroid embolization (UFE).